 Mike & Molly Hendry is a small wine brand run by Mike and his wife Molly – focusing on a single vineyard, single wine each year – a Zinfandel.
 Both Mike and Molly have vineyard connections to the Napa Valley.
 Mike’s grandparents purchased 120 acres in 1939 at the base of the southern Mayacamas mountains on the way up Redwood Road to the Mt.
 Veeder appellation.
 The property remains in the family to this day (location of Hendry Winery).

-Mike’s background is interwoven with Napa and its grape growing.
+Mike’s background is interwoven with Napa and its grape growing history.
 He was born in Davis – which isn’t a bad place to be born if vineyard management and wine making is to become a career.
 His uncle is George Hendry who runs the successful Hendry Winery (on the edge of Napa’s suburbs in the southern part of the valley).
-Mike moved to Edmonton Alberta when he was two due to his father’s work.
+Mike moved to Edmonton, Alberta when he was two due to his father’s work.
 He returned to Napa in the summers during his teenage years helping work in the vineyards.

 In 1995 UC Davis scientists took samples from many of California’s oldest Zinfandel vineyards and identified 19 “heritage” varietals of Zinfandel.
 Ultimately this project led them to identify 19 of these Heritage clones – this vineyard was one of these producing a Heritage Zinfandel clone.